jenkinsci/acceptance-test-harness/README.md

 * explain how cucumber hooks into Guice (TODO)
 * hamcrest matchers (TODO)
 * how to use this from your own module (TODO)

+* EC2 provider doc (notes. to be reorganized by Vivek)
+    * location of the key file and where [this format came from](http://aws.amazon.com/cli/)
+    * or run aws cli to interactively [et up the key](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)
+    * try it out with 'aws ec2 describe-instances' to make sure credential is legit